Looking for some natural remedies for post-concussion syndrome? You’ve come to the right place.

 1. Essential Oils

-By far, the most common post-concussive symptom is headaches and migraines.
-To treat these, try diffusing high-quality lavender essential oil.
+By far, the most common post-concussive symptoms are headaches and migraines.
+One of the most popular home remedies to treat concussion symptoms is to diffuse high-quality lavender essential oil.

 Researchers have found that lavender is a safe and effective remedy for migraines.
 It can even help with anxiety and nausea symptoms.